OUR LOCAL OFFER

 Staff training and experience in supporting young children with SEND

 All our staff have completed paediatric first aid.
-We have named officers for Health & Safety, Behaviour, ENCO, Safeguarding and 2 year co0ordinator, all of whom have attended training in their specific roles.
+We have named officers for Health & Safety, Behaviour, ENCO, Safeguarding and 2-year co-ordinator, all of whom have attended training in their specific roles.
 Our two safeguarding officers have both completed level 3 designated person training.

-Both the named SENCO and the manager are qualified SENCOs.
-A spreadsheet of training undertaken is kept for all staff and a Training Action Plan is a result of both the spreadsheet and outcomes of supervision meetings where additional or updated training is identified.
+The named SENCO is a qualified, accredited, SENCO and works closely with other professionals, linking up with our inclusion officer for additional support where needed.
+A spreadsheet of training undertaken is kept for all staff and a Training Action Plan is a result of both the spreadsheet and outcomes of supervision meetings where additional or updated training is identified – this includes courses related to speech, language and communication and behaviour management.
+The senco cascades relevant updates and support strategies regularly to staff.

 We have experience of supporting children with allergies and those requiring regular medication.